S8A/s8a.github.io/_posts/2025-03-30-setup-deploy-jekyll-v4-tailwindcss-alpinejs.md

 ## Install and configure Tailwind CSS as a PostCSS plugin on top of Jekyll

 We're going to install Tailwind CSS as a PostCSS plugin so that we can integrate it into Jekyll using the [jekyll-postcss-v2](https://github.com/bglw/jekyll-postcss-v2) gem.
-That gem creates a hook in the Jekyll build process, so that it automatically regenerates the Tailwind CSS classes your website uses every time you build, or every time you save changes to a file when you're running the development server.
+That gem creates a hook in the Jekyll build process, so that it automatically regenerates the Tailwind CSS classes your website uses every time you build or every time you save changes to a file when you're running the development server.

 First, install the latest version of Tailwind CSS, its PostCSS plugin, and PostCSS itself using `npm`: